Morbid Tales: Legacy

 The thrash metal intensity of Morbid Tales had a major influence on the then-developing death metal and black metal genres, along with Under the Sign of the Black Mark by Bathory and Seven Churches by Possessed.
 It included elements that were adopted by the pioneers of both styles.
 The band's bleak and dead serious fashion style was also influential, including their corpse paint face makeup.

+In 2011, Invisible Oranges ranked Morbid Tales as #2 in the list of top 10 albums recorded with guitars tuned to E standard.

 In 2014, J. Andrew of Metal Injection wrote: "In a way, Celtic Frost (along with Hellhammer) could really go on any essential listening list for extreme metal.
 They've been so influential to thrash, death, and black metal that they transcend any tight, genre-specific limitations.
 And though To Mega Therion is often considered their signature musical achievement, Morbid Tales offers a glimpse into the raw beginnings of what many of us fans now take for granted. [...]
 Morbid Tales marks an important moment in the mid-1980s where signs of what was to come with extreme music began to emerge."

 In 2017, Rolling Stone ranked Morbid Tales as 28th on their list of 'The 100 Greatest Metal Albums of All Time.'
 Decibel placed Morbid Tales at #14 in their "Decibel Thrash Top 50".
 Contributor Jeff Wagner wrote about how the LP was "Hellhammer refined, but no less demented", and that it "remains as pure and primal as Celtic Frost would ever be."

 In the commentary for Darkthrone's album Panzerfaust, Fenriz cites this album along with Bathory's Under the Sign of the Black Mark and Vader's Necrolust as key riff inspirations.

 "Danse Macabre" was later sampled in the demo track "Totgetanzt" from their 2002 demo album Prototype.